cyrille-visser/FastHack-SQL/Student/Challenge01.md

 * Read more on getting started with [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15), and refer to this [Azure Data Studio Quickstart](https://docs.microsoft.com/en-us/sql/azure-data-studio/quickstart-sql-server?view=sql-server-ver15) for more information.
 * Any assessment tool may be used to perform an assessment; DMA (Data Migration Assistant) includes assessment and SKU recommendation tools.

-## Advanced Challenges (Optional)

-* WWI is interested in understanding the performance impact of zone redundant availability.
-    * Use [Query Store](https://docs.microsoft.com/en-us/sql/relational-databases/performance/monitoring-performance-by-using-the-query-store?view=sql-server-ver15), [Database Experimentation Assistant](https://docs.microsoft.com/en-us/sql/dea/database-experimentation-assistant-overview?view=sql-server-ver15), or other similar analytics to provide data to back up your analysis; workloads may be simulated using the WWI Order Insert Solution referenced below.

 ## Learning Resources